 Where to stay: A splurge-worthy hotel is The Ocean Club, A Four Seasons Hotel, which boasts a Versailles-like garden on the premises.
 If you’re seeking a more lively retreat closer to downtown, however, head to the SLS Baha Mar.
 The beats never end, just like the abundance of roses and other exotic flowers draped around the common areas.
-Psst: Follow the signs through the casino to the Rosewood, which just opened last month and offers up some killer cocktails.
+Psst: Follow the signs through the casino to the Rosewood’s Manor Bar for some killer vintage cocktails.

 Watch Hill, Rhode Island

 Where to stay: The OHM Collection has a handle on the area with three charming properties with distinctly different personalities to choose from.
 There’s Ocean House, the grand dame of Watch Hill with its gorgeous grounds (be sure to wear your brightest whites for croquet on the lawn), impeccable rooms and suites and old-world attention to detail and service.
-Weekapuag Inn is the laidback little sister that feels more like your best friend’s summerhouse than a hotel and encourages barefoot afternoons by the pool or beach, and Watch Hill Inn is for a luxe-meets-shoreline stay.
+Weekapuag Inn is the laid-back little sister that feels more like your best friend’s summerhouse than a hotel and encourages barefoot afternoons by the pool or beach, and Watch Hill Inn is for a luxe-meets-shoreline stay.
 If you’re looking for a fashion fix (or are Lilly Pulitzer-obsessed), you’ll love this last one since you can sleep in the Lilly suite decked out in Ms. Pulitzer's whimsical designs.
-That's worth the trip to Watch Hill alone—well that and a chance to spot Taylor Swift and her squad out and about, since she lives up the street from the hotel.
+That's worth the trip to Watch Hill alone—well, that and the chance to spot Taylor Swift and her squad out and about, since she has a place up the street from the hotel.

 Where to stay: Halcyon and The Source Hotel.
 The former is located in the trendy Cherry Creek district not far from downtown Denver, while the latter resides in the heart of Denver’s River North Art District.
 The Halcyon is musically inspired with record players, impressive collections and cool art in each of the rooms.
-It’s also home to rooftop pool and bar Departure, which keeps the party going from day to night.
-As for The Source Hotel, this boutique gem with only 100 design-focused rooms features another July baby: Alon Shaya’s first-ever Denver restaurant, Safta.
-The esteemed Israeli chef is known for his modern Middle Eastern eats (think artisanal pita, creamy hummus with spiced lamb or wild mushrooms and wood-fired skewers) and reservations are sure to fill up quickly, so the sooner you book yours the better.
+It’s also home to a rooftop pool so enough said on that.
+As for The Source Hotel, this boutique gem with only 100 design-focused rooms features another July baby: Alon Shaya’s first-ever Denver restaurant, the highly rated Safta.
+The esteemed Israeli chef is known for his modern Middle Eastern eats (think artisanal pita, creamy hummus with spiced lamb or wild mushrooms and wood-fired skewers) and reservations fill up quickly, so the sooner you book the better.